aureliengoulon/Archive-Server-Project/README.md

 We created a linux-based archive server with shell scripts, using Bash and AWK.
 The main options were listing available archives, browsing each file content, and extracting an archive onto the client-side.
 <img src="https://mdn.mozillademos.org/files/4291/client-server.png" alt="Logo Server" width="400px"/>
 ======================
-* Listing mode to know available archives on the server
+* Listing mode to know available archives on the server;
-* Extraction mode to download an archive and automatically extract the files from it
+* Extraction mode to download an archive and automatically extract the files from it;
-* Browsing mode to run through the archives, explore and alter directories/files
+* Browsing mode to run through the archives, explore and alter directories/files:
   * ls
   * cd
   * pwd